-THE CALIFORNIA LABOR SUB-CLASS
+THE CALIFORNIA LABOR SUB-CLASS and 226 CLASS

-30. PLAINTIFF further brings the Second, Third, Fourth, Fifth, Sixth, Seventh, and Eighth causes of Action on behalf of a California sub-class, defined as all members of the CALIFORNIA CLASS classified as non-exempt employees (the "CALIFORNIA LABOR SUB-CLASS") at any time during the period beginning April 6, 2017 and ending on the date as determined by the Court (the "CALIFORNIA LABOR SUB-CLASS PERIOD") pursuant to Cal.
+30. PLAINTIFF further brings the Second, Third, Fourth, Fifth, and Seventh, causes of Action on behalf of a California sub-class, defined as all members of the CALIFORNIA CLASS classified as non-exempt employees (the "CALIFORNIA LABOR SUB-CLASS") at any time during the period three (3) years prior to the filing of the original complaint and ending on the date as determined by the Court (the "CALIFORNIA LABOR SUB-CLASS PERIOD") pursuant to Cal.
 Code of Civ.
 Proc. § 382.
-The amount in controversy for the aggregate claim of CALIFORNIA LABOR SUB-CLASS Members is under five million dollars (\$5,000,000.00).
+PLAINTIFF finally brings the Sixth cause of Action on behalf of a California sub-class, defined as all members of the CALIFORNIA CLASS classified as non-exempt employees (the "CALIFORNIA LABOR SUB-CLASS") at any time during the period one (1) year prior to the filing of the original complaint and ending on the date as determined by the Court (the "226 CLASS PERIOD") pursuant to Cal.
+Code of Civ.
+Proc. § 382.
+The amount in controversy for the aggregate claim of CALIFORNIA LABOR SUB-CLASS Members and 226 CLASS Members is under five million dollars (\$5,000,000.00).

-- 31. DEFENDANT, as a matter of company policy, practice and procedure, and in violation of the applicable Labor Code, Industrial Welfare Commission ("IWC") Wage Order requirements, and the applicable provisions of California law, intentionally, knowingly, and willfully, engaged in a practice whereby DEFENDANT failed to correctly calculate compensation for the time worked by PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS, and other wages and premiums owed to these employees, even though DEFENDANT enjoyed the benefit of this work, required employees to perform this work and permitted or suffered to permit this overtime work.
-DEFENDANT has uniformly denied these CALIFORNIA LABOR SUB-CLASS Members wages to which these employees are entitled in order to unfairly cheat the competition and unlawfully profit.
-To the extent equitable tolling operates to toll claims by the CALIFORNIA LABOR SUB-CLASS against DEFENDANT, the CALIFORNIA LABOR SUB-CLASS PERIOD should be adjusted accordingly. - 32.
+- 31. DEFENDANT, as a matter of company policy, practice and procedure, and in violation of the applicable Labor Code, Industrial Welfare Commission ("IWC") Wage Order requirements, and the applicable provisions of California law, intentionally, knowingly, and willfully, engaged in a practice whereby DEFENDANT failed to provide compliant meal and rest breaks to PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS, and pay wages and premiums owed to these employees, even though DEFENDANT enjoyed the benefit of this work, required employees to perform this work and permitted or suffered to permit this work.
+DEFENDANT has uniformly denied these CALIFORNIA LABOR SUB-CLASS Members wages and premiums to which these employees are entitled in order to unfairly cheat the competition and unlawfully profit.
+To the extent equitable tolling operates to toll claims by the CALIFORNIA LABOR SUB-CLASS and 226 CLASS against DEFENDANT, the CALIFORNIA LABOR SUB-CLASS PERIOD and 226 CLAS PERIOD should be adjusted accordingly. - 32.
 DEFENDANT maintains records from which the Court can ascertain and identify by name and job title, each of DEFENDANT'S employees who have been systematically, intentionally and uniformly subjected to DEFENDANT'S company policy, practices and procedures as herein alleged.
 PLAINTIFF will seek leave to amend the Complaint to include any additional job titles of similarly situated employees when they have been identified. - 33.
-The CALIFORNIA LABOR SUB-CLASS is so numerous that joinder of all CALIFORNIA LABOR SUB-CLASS Members is impracticable - 34.
+The CALIFORNIA LABOR SUB-CLASS and 226 CLAS are so numerous that joinder of all CALIFORNIA LABOR SUB-CLASS and 226 CLAS Members is impracticable - 34.
 Common questions of law and fact exist as to members of the CALIFORNIA LABOR SUB-CLASS, including, but not limited, to the following: - a.
 Whether DEFENDANT unlawfully failed to correctly calculate and pay compensation due to members of the CALIFORNIA LABOR SUB- CLASS for missed meal and rest breaks in violation of the California Labor Code and California regulations and the applicable California Wage Order;